 - Using the WYSIWYG editor - highlight and format text as you would do it in a normal text editor

-- Using TML shorthand - TML is a very simple markup language and stands for Topic Markup Language.
-For additional information on editing topics and formatting text with TML, have a look at TopicsAndWebs and ShortHand.
+- Using TML shorthand - TML (Topic Markup Language) is a very simple markup language.
+For additional information on editing topics and formatting text with TML, have a look at WikiSyntax, TextFormattingRules and TopicsAndWebs.

 7. Use your browser to upload files as page attachments…